anshulp2912/SE_Fall2021_G13_HW2b/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for Calculator, you can submit the suggesstions through an email.
+This section guides you through submitting an enhancement suggestion for Atom, including completely new features and minor improvements to existing functionality.
+Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

+Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
+When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
+Fill in [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/feature_request.md), including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion